 This is a guest blogpost by Thomas Sorenson.
-Thomas Sorenson spent a week with us at White Wizard Games as a “Wizard for a Week” Kickstarter supporter, and he writes detailed strategy articles about Epic Card Game on his blog, Tom’s Epic Gaming Blog.
+Thomas Sorenson spent a week with us at Wise Wizard Games as a “Wizard for a Week” Kickstarter supporter, and he writes detailed strategy articles about Epic Card Game on his blog, Tom’s Epic Gaming Blog.
 This blogpost originally appeared there.

 In this 4-part article, I analyze every card in the base set from the perspective of 1v1 draft.